oneeve8/kobble-data/content/Tutorial2.md

 I’ll also share some ideas for creating your own wiki knowledge base, as well as some content management ideas.

-Finally, If you opted for GitHub support, I will briefly show you a few things such as how to share a channel or track
+Finally, If you opted for GitHub support, I wilbriefly show you a few things such as how to share a channel or track

 And retrieve information from your GitHub account.